6. Deploy a ReAct Agent with Tool Sandbox

 Step 2: Configure Browser Tools

-Define the browser tools your agent will have access to:
+Define the browser tools your agent will have access to (To configure additional tools for the agent, see the “Tool Usage” section in Tool Sandbox):

 from agentscope_runtime.sandbox.tools.browser import (